The First Fruits Offering and The Wave Sheaf

 In the Pleistocene/Glacier era, the Dead Sea enlarged its banks and overtook the entire Yarden Valley, leaving the soil, once it receded, rich with minerals and nutrients.
 This became the perfect medium in which wheat could thrive.

-Both barley and wheat were planted in autumn, and ripened in the spring, however, barley matured faster than wheat, and was harvested sooner.
+Both barley and wheat were planted in autumn, and ripened in the spring of the following year , however, barley matured faster than wheat, and was harvested sooner.

 The city of Yericho was located in a valley, or plains (known today as the Jordan Valley), near the western banks of the Yarden River, within a days' walk of Mt.
 Jabal al-Quarantal (where Rachav sent the spies).